2020 Member Guide

 d) All material must be removed from the greenhouse by June 1 with the exception of material to be used the next year by continuing greenhouse participants (for example, pots or bagged soils).

-e) Fans and cooling machinery will not run past June 1.
+e) Heating and ventilation equipment will not run past June 1.

 6. Garden Patio